Maritime history: Age of navigation

-China started building sea-going ships in the 10th century during the Song dynasty.
-Chinese seagoing ship is based on Austronesian ship designs which have been trading with the Eastern Han dynasty since the second century AD.
-They purportedly reached massive sizes by the Yuan dynasty in the 14th century, and by the Ming dynasty, they were used by Zheng He to send expeditions to the Indian Ocean.
+The Chinese started building sea-going ships in the 10th century during the Song dynasty.
+These ships were based on Austronesian designs which had been trading with the Eastern Han dynasty since the second century AD.
+They purportedly reached massive sizes during the Yuan dynasty in the 14th century, and by the time of the Ming dynasty, they were used by Zheng He to send expeditions to the Indian Ocean.

 Water was the cheapest and usually the only way to transport goods in bulk over long distances.
 In addition, it was the safest way to transport commodities.
-The long trade routes created popular trading ports called Entrepôts.
+The long trade routes created popular trading ports called entrepôts.
 There were three popular Entrepôts in Southeast Asia: the Malaka in southwestern Malaya, Hoi An in Vietnam, and Ayuthaya in Thailand.
 These super centers for trade were ethnically diverse, because ports served as a midpoint of voyages and trade rather than a destination.
-The Entrepôts helped link the coastal cities to the "hempispheric trade nexus".
+The Entrepôts helped link the coastal cities to the "hemispheric trade nexus".
 The increase in sea trade initiated a cultural exchange among traders.
-From 1400 to 1600 the Chinese population doubled from 75 million to 150 million as a result of imported goods, this was known as the "age of commerce".
+From 1400 to 1600 the Chinese population doubled from 75 million to 150 million as a result of imported goods; this was known as the "age of commerce".

 The mariner's astrolabe was the chief tool of Celestial navigation in early modern maritime history.
 This scaled down version of the instrument used by astronomers served as a navigational aid to measure latitude at sea, and was employed by Portuguese sailors no later than 1481.